roslyncode/clubwebsite/workshops/2021-22/html/readme/README.md

 ### Step 7: Put it all together!

-Now, it's time to combine all of these steps and create a personal website on your own!
+Now it's time to combine all of these steps and create a personal website on your own!